 Variegated Hens and Chicks

 Echeveria x imbricata 'Compton Carousel', Echeveria 'Imbricata' f. variegata

-Echeveria 'Compton Carousel', also known as Echeveria 'Lenore Dean', is a succulent plant that forms attractive clumps, up to 6 inches (15 cm) tall, of small, tight rosettes up to 6 inches (15 cm) wide.
+Echeveria 'Compton Carousel', also known as Echeveria 'Lenore Dean', is a succulent plant that forms attractive clumps, up to 6 inches (15 cm) tall, of small, tight rosettes up to 6 inches (15 cm) in diameter.
 The leaves are short, blue-gray and have wide, cream-colored margins with a hint of pink on older leaves and leaf margins, primarily in winter.
 It have nice, orange and yellow flowers on a up to 1 foot (30 cm) tall inflorescence that rises vertically and then arches over gracefully.

 How to Grow and Care